-The Bank continues to operate in a challenging environment.
-Throughout 2016 the bank continued to execute its strategic plan to diversify the portfolio thereby strengthening its resilience to market cyclical variations.
-This has resulted in a moderate reduction in the portfolio in 2016.
-This focus on portfolio quality is reflected in the level of non performing loans which remain less than 1% of the overall portfolio.
-The bank continues to focus on operating costs and efficiency whilst maintaining the quality of products and services.
-This continued focus on prudent portfolio management and operating efficiency has improved the Bank's financial performance in 2016 with the bank returning to profit.
+Throughout 2017 the bank continued to execute its strategic plan to diversify its portfolio thereby strengthening its resilience to market cyclical variations.
+This has resulted in a reduction in the portfolio in 2017.
+This focus on portfolio quality is reflected in the level of non-performing loans which remain less than 1% of the overall portfolio.